jeddsaliba/socketio/README.md

     * SSL_CERT=/home/ssl/certs/<YOUR_SSL_CERTIFICATE>.crt
     * SSL_PORT=3000

-5. You can now host your Socket.IO server by running `node app` or `node app.js`
+5. You can now host your Socket.IO server by running:

 ~~~
 node app
 ~~~
+or
 ~~~
 node app.js
 ~~~